George A. Hutchings

-George Adolphus Hutchings (1843 - December 28, 1920) was a merchant and politician in Newfoundland.
-He represented Port de Grave in the Newfoundland House of Assembly from 1885 to 1889 as a member of the Reform Party.
+George Adolphus Hutchings (November 23, 1843 – December 28, 1920) was a merchant and politician in Newfoundland.
+As a member of the Reform Party supporting Premier Robert Thorburn, he represented Port de Grave in the Newfoundland House of Assembly from 1885 to 1889.

+Business career and politics

 Hutchings was born in St. John's and was educated there.
-Around 1859, he began work with C.F.
-Bennett and Company as a junior clerk.
-In 1879, Hutchings became manager at Job Brothers and Company.
+Around 1859, he began working as a junior clerk with C.F.
+Bennett and Company owned by eventual Premier Charles Fox Bennett.
+In 1879, Hutchings became manager at Job Brothers and Company, succeeding Stephen Rendell.

+Hutchings entered politics when he successfully ran as the Reform Party's candidate for the district of Port de Grave in the 1885 election.
+He served only one term in the House of Assembly before choosing not to run for re-election in 1889.

 By 1894, he had become president of the St. John's Floating Dry Dock Company.
-He also served as a director for several companies.
+He also served as a director for several companies, including the Commercial Bank, Consolidated Iron Foundry Company, the Boot and Shoe Factory, and the Nail Factory.

-Hutchings did not run for reelection to the Newfoundland assembly in 1889.
+Hutchings died in St. John's on December 28, 1920.